Reviews You Can Rely On

 Versatility

-The fully removable, zip-on bug netting is unique to only the Chameleon and a couple of other models we tested.
-It has the lighter weight and easier in/out access of zippered netting as compared to the sleeve style netting that is more finicky to get in and out of.
-It retains the versatility that these sleeve styles offer in that it is completely removable.
-We love this feature for trips in the early and late season when you don't expect many bugs or if you just want to take your hammock to a slack-lining session at the park.
+The fully removable, zip-on bug netting is unique to the Chameleon and only a few other models we tested.
+As a fully removable netting, it is just as versatile as a sleeve style, but it is lighter weight and offers easier access through the zippered netting.
+We love this feature for trips in the early and late seasons when you don't expect many bugs, or if you just want to take your hammock to a slack-lining session at the park.

-dutchware chameleon hammock review - the zipper pulls are easy to feel for and grab even in the dark with...
+dutchware chameleon - the zipper pulls are easy to feel for and grab even in the dark with...

 The zipper pulls are easy to feel for and grab even in the dark with gloved hands.